 The term curriculum is viewed in two different ways: the micro and the macro.
 The micro curriculum refers to subjects, while the macro curriculum refers to curricular programs.
 For example, the subject biology is a micro curriculum, while BS in Civil Engineering is a macro curriculum.

-What do the micro and the macro curriculum contain?
+What does the micro and the macro curriculum contain?
 The following section discusses the criteria for the selection of subject matter or content of these two levels of the curriculum.

 Seven Criteria for the Selection of Subject Matter or Content of the Curriculum